How to do business with Nottingham City Council

 For more information about how we manage our categories you can access a detailed breakdown

-- The Nottingham City Council Procurement Strategy 2018-2023 means our supplier market and other key stakeholders are to be taken forward through our procurement activity over the next five years.
-It outlines how procurement will use the Council’s spending power can be accessed here: Nottingham City Council Procurement Strategy 2018-2023
+The Nottingham City Council Procurement Strategy 2018 to 2023 sets out for the supplier market and other stakeholders the strategic aims of the Council that are to be taken forward through our procurement activity over the next five years.
+It outlines how procurement will use the Council’s spending power to drive our key strategic objectives of citizens at the heart; securing economic, social and environmental benefits and commercial efficiency and can be accessed here: Nottingham City Council Procurement Strategy 2018-2023

 - We advertise all opportunities and outcomes above the OJEU threshold on Tenders Electronic Daily and all opportunities above £25,000 on Contracts Finder, this provides a good overview of possible contracting and subcontracting opportunities